luislucena16/luislucena16/README.md

 Hi everyone.
 Nice to greet you!
 I'm a Blockchain Engineer, DeFi passionate, Seucurity Research and Cybersecurity!
 - 🔭 I’m currently working with Blockchain Development, DeFi, Security Research and Software Development.
 - 🌱 I’m currently learning Rust and more of Security Research
-- 👯 I’m looking to collaborate on differents projects about web3 and DeFi ecosystem
+- 👯 I’m looking to collaborate on differents projects about web3 and DeFi ecosystem, that make the web3 ecosystem a better world!
 - 🤔 I’m looking for help with Open Source Projects about DeFi Protocols, Web3 Games, IoT, GameFi
 - 💬 Ask me about: Work, services, consultancy, study, mentoring and classes!
 - 📫 How to reach me: [Luis Lucena website](https://bio.link/luislucena) check my website and schedule a 1-1 meeting!